 If you have questions about obtaining a pre-approval or opening a new PayPal Business account that offers services requiring pre-approval, please contact our Sales team

 Providing file sharing services or access to newsgroups; or selling alcoholic beverages, non-cigarette tobacco products, e-cigarettes or prescription drugs/devices.

 Activities involving gambling, gaming and/or any other activity with an entry fee and a prize, including, but not limited to casino games, sports betting, horse or greyhound racing, fantasy sports, lottery tickets, other ventures that facilitate gambling, games of skill (whether or not legally defined as gambling) and sweepstakes, if the operator and customers are located exclusively in jurisdictions where such activities are permitted by law.

 To learn more about the Acceptable Use Policy, please refer to our Help Center.

 Violations of the Acceptable Use Policy

 We encourage you to report violations of this Acceptable Use Policy to PayPal immediately.
-If you have a question about whether a type of transaction may violate the Acceptable Use Policy, you can email PayPal's AUP Compliance Department at: firstname.lastname@example.org.
+If you have a question about whether a type of transaction may violate the Acceptable Use Policy, or wish to file a report, you can do so here.